Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Wavefront Engineering of Generated Frequency Harmonics

 \subsection{Focusing of Generated Frequency Harmonics}

-An opportunity offered by electrically tunable metasurfaces is achieving multiple functionalities through a single platform.
-Here, we demonstrate focusing of generated frequency harmonics using the proposed metasurface as another application.
-To this purpose, the phase gradient across the metasurface should follow a quadratic profile, as \cite{cheng2014wave}:
+A great opportunity offered by electrically tunable metasurfaces is achieving multiple functionalities through a single platform.
+Here, we demonstrate focusing of generated frequency harmonics using the implemented time-modulated metasurface as another application.
+To this purpose, the phase gradient across the metasurface should follow a quadratic profile, as \cite{yu2014flat}:

 where $F_n$ is the focal distance of n-th frequency harmonic.
-The quadratic phase profile can be realized by changing the modulation phase delay across the metasurface, accordingly.
-However, in this case the focusing requirements for different frequency harmonics will be different as a linear scaling of the quadratic phase profile does not correspond to a focusing phase profile.
+The quadratic phase profile can be realized by changing the modulation phase delay across the metasurface, correspondingly.
+Unlike the bending application where a linear modulation phase delay profile translates into a linear phase gradient profile for all frequency harmonics and leads to simultaneous bending of all harmonics, in this case the focusing requirement for different frequency harmonics is different as a linear scaling of the quadratic phase profile does not correspond to a focusing phase profile.

-Here, we choose the modulation phase delays in accordance to the focusing requirement of the first up-modulated harmonic at a focal distance of $F_1=5\lambda=1.5$mm.
-The required modulation phase delay profile across the metasurface and the field intensities of the fundamental and first generated frequency harmonics are demonstrated in Figs. \ref{fig:Fig7}(a) and (b), respectively.
+Here, we choose the modulation phase delays in accordance to the focusing requirement of the first up-modulated harmonic at a focal distance of $F_1=5\lambda_0=1.5$ mm.
+The required modulation phase delay profile across the metasurface and the magnetic field intensities of the fundamental and first generated frequency harmonics are plotted in Figs. \ref{fig:Fig9}(a) and (b), respectively.
 Similar to the previous case, the fundamental frequency does not experience any phase gradient and is partially reflected and transmitted.
-The intensity of the first up-modulated harmonic shows nearly perfect focusing at the desired focal distance from the metasurface plane in both forward and backward scattering planes.
-Moreover, due to opposite phase gradient experience by the down-modulated harmonic, it will be strongly diffused and diverged away from the center metasurface creating a shadow region at the center.
-As such, this time-modulated lens has dual-polarity functionality as it is convex for up-modulated harmonic and concave for down-modulated harmonic.
+The intensity of the first up-modulated harmonic indicates nearly perfect focusing at the desired focal distance from the metasurface plane in both forward and backward scattering planes.
+Moreover, due to opposite phase gradient experience by the down-modulated harmonic, it is strongly diffused and diverged away from the center metasurface creating a shadow region at the center.
+As such, this time-modulated lens has dual-polarity functionality as it is convex for up-modulated frequency harmonic and concave for down-modulated frequency harmonic.